Charge Card vs. Credit Card: What's the Difference?

 Mandatory Full Monthly Payment

-Using a charge vs. a credit card to buy immediately and pay later means paying your balance in full by the end of the month.
+Using a charge card to buy immediately and pay later means paying your balance in full by the end of the month.
 You cannot make minimum payments to avoid late payment fees.
 Generally, you can’t extend your credit either.
 Not making on-time payments incurs late payment fees, and the creditor may close your charge card.

 On the plus side, this compels cardholders to take care of their balance, as there's no option to delay payment for longer than a month.
 Lastly, credit card issuers will inform your credit bureau of late payments, affecting your credit score negatively.